The Seventh Annual

 Clinical Psychologist and CEO

-Amera Glichrist, Chief of EMS, Pittsburgh Bureau of EMS
+Amera Gilchrist, Chief of EMS, Pittsburgh Bureau of EMS

 With less than two years in her position as EMS Chief, her department has addressed staffing challenges head-on, including making the workplace more diversity and equitable for those serving the city.
 The Chief reveals their successful Freedom House EMT Academy for training and onboarding new dedicated members of their team and will share the numbers behind their initiatives.